InfectedDuck/CS50x-Week0-Solution-With-Deep-Explanation/README.md

 ## Project Structure

 ### Stage
 - **Role:** Manages the overall game environment, including backgrounds and game states.
 It also tracks the score and handles game start and end events.
+The stage controls the transitions between different phases of the game.
+- **Costumes:** The stage has different costumes to represent various backgrounds and game states.
+These may include:
+  - **Background 1:** The initial space background for the first phase of the game.
+  - **Background 2:** A different background or a more intense space scene for the second phase when the enemy spaceship appears.

 ### Sprite1 (Spaceship)
 - **Role:** The player's controllable spaceship.
 Handles movement using arrow keys and shooting projectiles to destroy obstacles.
 It is the primary element the player interacts with.